-WWE News: Edge & Christian Shoot On The Brock Lesnar And Roman Reigns ‘SummerSlam’ Match
+WWE News: Edge And Christian Shoot On The Brock Lesnar And Roman Reigns ‘SummerSlam’ Match

 — Roman Reigns (@WWERomanReigns) August 27, 2018

-Christian weighed in and said the WWE Universal Championship match was a typical Brock Lesnar bout.
+Christian weighed in and said the WWE Universal Championship match was a typical Brock Lesnar battle.
 Christian said that he knew the SummerSlam contest was going to be hard-hitting and physical.
-“Captain Charisma” revealed that he would have preferred the match ending differently, as he would have liked to of seen Roman Reigns beat Brock Lesnar clean, instead of the ending shenanigans that took place.
+“Captain Charisma” revealed that he would have preferred the match ending differently, as he would have liked to have seen Roman Reigns beat Brock Lesnar clean, instead of the ending shenanigans that took place.
 Christian then gave his thoughts on Braun Strowman being involved in the SummerSlam main event, as Wrestling Inc. documented.

 “We talked before about Strowman and maybe this giant monster babyface not necessarily needing the Money In The Bank briefcase.
 I thought this was a good way to make sense of it, where he’s like, ‘I’ll be waiting for whoever wins.'”